Valley Park, Mississippi

 Valley Park is a census-designated place and unincorporated community in Issaquena County, Mississippi, United States.
 Its elevation is 95 feet (29 m).
 Although unincorporated, it has a post office, with the ZIP code of 39177.

 The Aden Archaeological Site is located 1.5 mi east of Valley Park.

-It was first named as a CDP in the 2020 Census which listed a population of 71.
+per the 2020 Census, the population was 71.

 History

 Valley Park is located on the Canadian National Railway and was originally known as Halpin.
 A post office operated under the name Halpin from 1884 to 1890 and first began operating under the name Valley Park in 1890.